-The illustration depicts the transmission drive belt setup as seen from the top side of the unit and the arrow (A, Figure 64) indicates the front of the unit.
+Figure 61 depicts the transmission drive belt setup as seen from the top side of the unit and the arrow (A, Figure 61) indicates the front of the unit.

-- Park the zero-turn riding mower on a smooth, level surface such as a concrete floor.
+- 1. Park the unit on a smooth, level surface such as a concrete floor.
 Disengage the PTO, engage the parking brake, turn off the ignition, and remove the key. - 2.
-Remove the mower belt.
-See Mower Drive Belt Replacement for removal instructions. - Remove the hardware (B) that secures the clutch anchor pad (C) to the PTO clutch (D) and disconnect the wire harness from the PTO clutch.
+Remove the mower deck drive belt.
+See Mower Drive Belt Replacement for removal instructions. - 3.
+Remove the hardware (B) that secures the clutch anchor pad (C) to the PTO clutch (D) and disconnect the wire harness from the PTO clutch.